vasilakisfil/Introspected-REST/README.md

 functionality**, like pagination.

 #### 11.2.2 The Errors MicroType
-When there API is supposed to return an unexpected response to the user, like a 4xx or 5xx error, the response will have a different structure than the resource that the client requested.
+When the API is supposed to return an unexpected response to the user, like a 4xx or 5xx error, the response will have a different structure than the resource that the client requested.

 Usually the semantics of an error respond are defined in the API's Media Type but we will use the newly-published [RFC 7807 (Problem Details for HTTP APIs)](https://tools.ietf.org/html/rfc7807),